-Alternately, say we believe the missing-at-random assumption is justified, i.e., we presume $R$ to be independent of $Y$.
-Then a possible neutral prior specification is to let $p_{ry}=(1-\gamma)^{1-r}\gamma^{r}(1-\psi)^{1-y}\psi^{y}$, with $\gamma=Pr(R=1)$ and $\psi=Pr(Y=1)$ independently and identically distributed as $\mbox{Unif}(0,1)$.
-Under this specification, the marginal posterior distribution of the target parameter $\psi$ is simply $\mbox{beta}(1+c_{11},1+c_{10})$.
-Clearly this posterior distribution will concentrate to a point-mass in the infinite limit of further data collection.
-For the data at hand, the posterior is also depicted in Figure \ref{figMAR}.
+Alternately, say we believe the missing-at-random (MAR) assumption is justified, i.e., presuming $R$ to be independent of $Y$.
+A weakly informative prior specification is to let $p_{ry}=(1-\gamma)^{1-r}\gamma^{r}(1-\psi)^{1-y}\psi^{y}$, with $\gamma=Pr(R=1)$ and $\psi=Pr(Y=1)$ independently and identically distributed as $\mbox{Unif}(0,1)$.
+This yields the marginal posterior distribution of the target $\psi$ as simply $\mbox{beta}(1+c_{11},1+c_{10})$.
+Clearly this posterior would concentrate to a point-mass in the infinite limit of further data collection.
+For the data at hand, this posterior is also depicted in Figure \ref{figMAR}.

-For an investigator having good reason to believe that the MAR assumption {\em might} hold, a natural route to expressing this belief is through a model-averaging prior.
-See \citet{hoeting1999bayesian} or \citet{wasserman2000bayesian} for a full discussion of Bayesian model averaging (BMA).
-Specifically, the prior for $(p_{00},p_{01},p_{10},p_{11})$ is taken as a mixture of the two specifications above.
-It is a matter of conjugate updating algebra to verify that the Bayes factor contrasting the two specifications (with MAR in the numerator versus NIM in the denominator) is:
+An investigator believing that the MAR assumption {\em might} hold could apply {\em Bayesian model averaging} (BMA) \citep[see, for instance,][]{kass1995bayes, hoeting1999bayesian, wasserman2000bayesian}.
+Applied here, the prior is simply taken as a mixture of the two specifications above.
+The conjugate prior specifications give the Bayes factor contrasting the two specifications (with MAR in the numerator versus NIM in the denominator) as:

 which evaluates to $b=3.73$ for the present data.
-Of course the posterior odds favoring the MAR specification are $b$ times the prior odds.
+And the posterior odds favoring MAR are $b$ times the prior odds.
 For instance, if the mixture prior gives equal weights of $0.5$ to each of the NIM and MAR specifications, then for the present data the mixture posterior gives weight $0.211$ to the NIM posterior and weight $0.789$ to the MAR posterior.
 This model-averaged posterior for the target is also depicted in Figure \ref{figMAR}.